josephmjoy/robotics/python_robotutils/NOTES.md

 stepped through code with pdb and realized that an assertion was failing.

 ## February 6, 2018E JMJ: Added optional parameter `name` to  RobotComm constructor
-This is for logging purposes - so in the logs we can make out which instance of Robotcomm is generating what logs.
+This is for logging purposes - so in the logs we can make out which instance of RobotComm is generating what logs.
 It is a keyword-only parameter with a reasonable default:
 `def __init__(self, transport, *, name="robotcomm"):`
 This is a pattern that can be adopted more generally - each object of